weather-balloon/lib-cs-parse-bom-observations/README.md

 operation in the Cosmos API and this is
 [described in the docs](https://docs.microsoft.com/en-us/azure/cosmos-db/secure-access-to-data#users) but, for now, I'll keep it simple.
+* Cosmos uses rate limiting (provisioned throughput) that means we need a retry mechanism for bulk updates.
+The new [autopilot mode](https://docs.microsoft.com/en-us/azure/cosmos-db/provision-throughput-autopilot) could help shaping the allowed throughput rather than having requests having to wait.

 ## Building